Just as the stages of competition and experience are not the same, neither is the day to day in each one of them.

 In the days of experience not only changes the free time, but also the stage itself.
-For starters, there is a free starting time, in which each participant decides how early and with which group he/she goes.
+The starting time is earlier, at 8am.
 Once on the way, participants are free to stand where they consider it necessary and admire the local architecture, take pictures with their colleagues for many days … or have a beer.

 The food, both the schedule and the place, is free, so that we can live more deeply the experience of el Camino de Santiago, enjoying the local gastronomy and the charms of this legendary route.

 In the afternoon the atmosphere is much more relaxed in the camp knowing that we have already been squeezed to the maximum in the competition part and that now it is time to live the experience of el Camino … and the Pilgrim Race.

 Competition + Experience.
 7 stages: Four days to test and challenge yourself and three to enjoy the bike.
 The whole essence of the Pilgrim Race in seven stages.

 Experience.
 3 stages: Go through el Camino de Santiago is an unforgettable experience … multiplied if done within the Pilgrim Race.
 3 days to see the Camino like you never imagined